torvista/Zen_Cart-Google_reCAPTCHA/README.md

 b)	If the PHP environment does not have 'fsockopen' available.
 The code will drop to an alternative method using cURL.

 ## Version History
+3.7 Nov 2022 torvista - Removed unnecessary header files for ZC158

+3.6 Released as final version for Zen Cart 1.5.7

 3.6 Oct 2022 torvista - Updated Readme for Content-Security-Policy.
 Added parameters type casting.

 3.6 June 2022 torvista - added original template files for comparison, removed unneeded observer loader, updated readme.